 If you use a combination of AND and OR operators in one search, use brackets (parentheses) to group the OR words together so that your search is processed correctly.

-If you do not use brackets and search using the following:
+If you do not use the parentheses and search using the following:

-This means that your search results containing restitution may not be linked in any way to museums.
+This means that your search results containing Alfred Jarry would not be linked in any way to puppets.

-Imagine you are looking for information to answer this essay question “Do museums have a moral obligation to repatriate artefacts" A typical search may look like this:
+Imagine you are looking for reviews or analysis of postmodern experimental theatre.
+A typical search may look like this:

 Fig. 1 Fig. 2